-Every year, there are stories of cats getting trapped in vehicle engine compartments, and not all fare as well as Overdrive.
+Every year, there are stories of cats getting trapped in vehicle engine compartments.
 Once a car engine starts, things can quickly take a turn for the worse for a cat hiding under the hood, say veterinary experts at the Chastain Veterinary Medical Group in Texas.
 The sudden vibration and roar of the car’s engine can cause a stowaway cat to jump or fall into the fan or fan belt and pulleys.
 The results are often disastrous for the cat, causing trauma, lacerations, and on occasion, death.

 According to experts at Embrace Pet Insurance, cats and kittens, especially strays, will seek out shelter in colder months and are frequently attracted to the warmth of engines in recently driven cars.
 When cars are left on streets, driveways, or even easily accessible garages, cats will often sit between the engine and the hood, which provides relief from harsh weather or protection from predators.
 Animal behaviorists say cats are also attracted to a vehicle’s engine bay because it offers a dark, quiet place to nap.